When it comes to improving your mental health, some of the simplest strategies can have a huge impact.

 Researchers in Finland report that sauna use is one of the factors that can result in deeper, more restful sleep (25).

-Some other ways to promote sleep include blocking out blue light before bed, lying on an acupressure mat, supplementing with magnesium, collagen and melatonin if necessary, and blacking out your room with curtains or wearing a sleep mask.
+Some other ways to promote sleep include blocking out blue light before bed, taking this sleep supplement, lying on an acupressure mat, supplementing with magnesium, collagen and melatonin if necessary, and blacking out your room with curtains or wearing a sleep mask.

 13. Saunas Support Thyroid Function

 Your thyroid is a small butterfly-shaped gland located in your neck below your Adam’s apple, and lots of research shows that thyroid dysfunction can contribute to mental health problems.

 One of the main threats to the health of your thyroid is non-biological halogens.
 These include bromine, fluorine, chlorine, and perchlorate, which are often found in tap water.

 But don’t worry – sauna use can help your body excrete halogens (69).